rangle/ngCourse2/handout/components/app_structure/two_way_data_binding.md

 <input [(ngModel)]="name" >
 ```

-What this is doing behind the scenes, is equvilant to.
+What this is doing behind the scenes, is equivalent to.

 ```html
 <input [ngModel]="name" (ngModelChange)="name=$event.target.value">